Previous

 In addition to those birds:

-To be especially remembered were the "wake-up calls" about 5 o'clock two consecutive mornings, given by the Gray (formerly called the Common) Potoo outside our windows.
+To be especially remembered were the "wake-up calls" about 5 o'clock two consecutive mornings, given by the Common Potoo outside our windows.
 Surely the sound is one of the most beautiful in the natural world.
 And it was a nice experience indeed to lie in bed and hear that melodic sound, in the dark, just prior to the explosive dawn chorus of other birds - in the tropical rainforest in the Caribbean lowlands at Laguna del Lagarto.

 Later during the day, from the edge of one of the small lagunas there, we enjoyed the sight of a Sungrebe swimming along the opposite shore.
 The previous day, another good sight was of a Striped Owl looking at us, from a tree, by the edge of the road, on our way to Laguna del Lagarto.